 The Pilgrims first escaped religious persecution in England by resettling in the Dutch town of Leiden.
 The town provided few economic opportunities, however, and many of the English immigrants began to dream of sailing across the Atlantic to a new world of religious freedom and economic opportunity.
 To prepare for their voyage, they secured a charter for land in Northern Virginia from King James I. Virginia would be a welcoming place; it was known to be a harbor-rich coastline with other existing colonies.

 As the would-be colonials wrapped up their personal and business matters in Leiden, they procured supplies and a small ship to make the voyage.
 The Speedwell was chosen by the Pilgrims to bring some passengers first from the Netherlands to England, and then on to America.
 The Mayflower was also leased for transport and exploration, meant to follow the Speedwell after it reached land in Virginia.
-The
+The Speedwell failed to make it

 Loading, please wait...